oracle-livelabs/security/database/advanced/avdf-restructured/sql-injection-usecase.md

 ## Introduction

 In this 15-minute workshop, you will learn how to use Oracle SQL Firewall to mitigate the risks of SQl Injection attacks against a legacy web application.
 This workshop has automated the SQL Firewall configuration steps from the Database Security Central signature workshop (Lab6-Task1).
 The SQL Firewall in the `employees_search` database knows the authorized connection paths and the normal SQL traffic for the `EMPLOYEESEARCH_PROD` application service account of the web application.
-You may consider reviewing the Database Security Central signature workshop (Lab6-Task1) if you would like to understand the configuration details.

 You will review the enabled SQL Firewall policy, trigger controlled SQL Injection attacks, confirm that SQL Firewall can block and log the violations, with alerts pro-actively notifying you of any such anamalous access patterns.

+You may consider reviewing the Database Security Central signature workshop (Lab6-Task1) if you would like to understand the SQL Firewall policy configuration details.

 *Estimated Workshop Time:* 15 minutes